Updated March 1, 2022

 About six to eight weeks before you graduate, you will receive two applications: one for licensure and one to take the NCLEX exam.
-After you complete these applications and submit them to your nursing school, you will receive the ATT (Authorization to Test).
-Once you get the authorization and only after you get the authorization, you can register to take the exam at the NCLEX candidate website and create an account.
+After you complete these applications and submit them to your nursing school, you will receive the ATT (Authorization To Test).
+Once you get the authorization and only after you get the authorization, can you register to take the exam at the NCLEX candidate website and create an account.

 7) How Will the Day of Your NCLEX Exam Be?

 You will then be asked which variant of the test you will be taking, and you will get a sheet with information.
 Once you are done with that, you will be asked to provide a Government Issued ID that includes a photo, a signature in a digital pad, fingerprint, and palm vein scanning, which sounds threatening but it is just a way to check that you are, in fact, you.
-Then a digital photo will be taken, and you are ready to go!
+Then a digital photo will be taken, and you’ll be ready to go!

 You can put your personal items in a locker (since phones and other devices are not allowed).
 You will meet your test administrator and undergo another quick identification process; they’ll give you a calculator if you need it, and an erasable note board.
 You will be escorted to your testing station with a computer and your exam available.
 Remember that these tests are proctored so your audio and video will be recorded.

-When you need breaks, or you are done, you can signal to the administrator by raising your hand so they can go to help you.
+When you need breaks, or when you are done, you can signal to the administrator by raising your hand so they can go help you.
 All centers are ADA (Americans with Disabilities Act) compliant, so whatever assistance you need will be provided.